Sorrento Moon (I Remember)

 "Sorrento Moon (I Remember)" is a song written by Australian singer Tina Arena, David Tyson, and Christopher Ward for Arena's second album, Don't Ask (1994).
 The song is about Arena's childhood memories of summers past with her family at Sorrento in Victoria, Australia.
-It was produced by Tyson and released as the album's second single in Australia on 16 January 1995.
+It was produced by Tyson and released as the album's second single in Australia on 16 January 1995 by Columbia Records.
 The song also reached the top 40 in New Zealand and the United Kingdom.
 The accompanying music video was partly shot at Sorrento back-beach.

 The song is lyrically referred to in Client Liaison's 2017 single "A Foreign Affair", featuring Arena.

 Critical reception

 AllMusic editor Kelvin Hayes complimented the song as "gorgeous", adding that it "suggests Arena may yet become the Astrud Gilberto of Australia."
-James Richliano from The Boston Globe wrote in his review of the Don't Ask album, "The sweet innocence is most prominent on "Sorrento Moon (I Remember)", an uptempo gem steeped in breezy calypso rhythms".
+James Richliano from The Boston Globe wrote in his review of the Don't Ask album, "The sweet innocence is most prominent on 'Sorrento Moon (I Remember)', an uptempo gem steeped in breezy calypso rhythms".
 British newspaper The Guardian described it as "delicate", while a reviewer from People Magazine noted its "samba flavor".
+Pan-European magazine Music & Media wrote, "If required she modifies her voice to Astrud Gilberto-ish swing for the Latin-flavoured 'Sorrento Moon (I Remember)'."
+Mark Frith from Smash Hits felt Arena "still has her genius touch for the perfect ballad", as in "the wonderful Calypso summer smash".